Gizzard: Birds and other archosaurs

 The belief that Claosaurus had a gizzard has been discredited on the grounds that the fossil remains this claim was based on were another species and the stones merely from a stream.

 At least some pterosaurs seemingly had gizzards.
 The most notable cases are Pterodaustro (inferred via gastroliths) and Rhamphorhynchus (directly preserved).

+Carnivorous birds such as birds of prey as well as kiwis have membranuous gizzards as opposed to the sub-compressed gizzards of most birds.

-Conversely, it is thought that some extinct birds like Enantiornithes didn't have gizzards.
+Conversely, it is thought that some extinct birds like Enantiornithes did not have gizzards.

 Fish

 The mullet (Mugilidae) found in estuarine waters worldwide, and the gizzard or mud shad, found in freshwater lakes and streams from New York to Mexico, have gizzards.

 The gillaroo (Salmo stomachius), a richly colored species of trout found in Lough Melvin, a lake in the north of Ireland, has a gizzard which is used to aid the digestion of water snails, the main component of its diet.

 Crustaceans

 Some crustaceans have a gizzard although this is usually referred to as a gastric mill.